2023 Most Popular Child Development & Psychology Bachelor's Degree Schools in the Far Western US Region

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $361.

-University of California - Berkeley ranked #7 on this year’s Most Popular Child Development & Psychology Bachelor’s Degree Schools in the Far Western US Region list.
-Located in the city of Berkeley, UC Berkeley is a public school with a very large student population.
+With a ranking of #7, University of California - Berkeley did quite well on this year’s most popular schools for child development and psychology students working on their bachelor’s degree.
+Located in the midsize city of Berkeley, UC Berkeley is a public college with a very large student population.

 Of the 303 students majoring in child development at UC Berkeley, 16% are male and 84% are female.